+PAGE 2 - ORCP 55, Promulgated 12/12/2020

-1 A(3) Who may issue.
-2 A(3)(a) Attorney of record.
-An attorney of record for a party to the action may issue a 3 subpoena requiring a witness to appear on behalf of that party.
-4 A(3)(b) Clerk of court.
-The clerk of the court in which the action is pending may issue a 5 subpoena to a party on request.
-Blank subpoenas must be completed by the requesting party 6 before being served.
-Subpoenas to attend a deposition may be issued by the clerk only if the 7 requesting party has served a notice of deposition as provided in Rule 39 C or Rule 40 A; has 8 served a notice of subpoena for production of books, documents, electronically stored 9 information, or tangible things; or certifies that such a notice will be served 10 contemporaneously with service of the subpoena.
-11 A(3)(c) Clerk of court for foreign depositions.
-A subpoena to appear and testify in a 12 foreign deposition may be issued as specified in Rule 38 C(2) by the clerk of the court in the 13 county in which the witness is to be examined.
-14 A(3)(d) Judge, justice, or other authorized officer.
-15 A(3)(d)(i) When there is no clerk of the court, a judge or justice of the court may issue a 16 subpoena.
-17 A(3)(d)(ii) A judge, a justice, or an authorized officer presiding over an administrative or 18 out-of-court proceeding may issue a subpoena to appear and testify in that proceeding.
-19 A(4) Who may serve.
-A subpoena may be served by a party, the party's attorney, or any 20 other person who is 18 years of age or older.
-21 A(5) Proof of service.
-Proving service of a subpoena is done in the same way as provided 22
+A(3)(a) Attorney of record.
+An attorney of record for a party to the action may issue a subpoena requiring a witness to appear on behalf of that party.

+A(3)(b) Clerk of court.
+The clerk of the court in which the action is pending may issue a subpoena to a party on request.
+Blank subpoenas must be completed by the requesting party before being served.
+Subpoenas to attend a deposition may be issued by the clerk only if the requesting party has served a notice of deposition as provided in Rule 39 C or Rule 40 A; has served a notice of subpoena for production of books, documents, electronically stored information, or tangible things; or certifies that such a notice will be served contemporaneously with service of the subpoena.

+A(3)(c) Clerk of court for foreign depositions.
+A subpoena to appear and testify in a foreign deposition may be issued as specified in Rule 38 C(2) by the clerk of the court in the county in which the witness is to be examined.

+A(3)(d) Judge, justice, or other authorized officer.

+A(3)(d)(i) When there is no clerk of the court, a judge or justice of the court may issue a subpoena.

+A(3)(d)(ii) A judge, a justice, or an authorized officer presiding over an administrative or out-of-court proceeding may issue a subpoena to appear and testify in that proceeding.
-A(5) Proof of service.
-Proving service of a subpoena is done in the same way as provided in Rule 7 F(2)(a) for proving service of a summons, except that the server need not disavow being a party in the action; an attorney for a party; or an officer, director, or employee of a party.

-A(6) Recipient obligations.

-A(6)(a) Length of witness attendance.
-A command in a subpoena to appear and testify
+- A(4) Who may serve.
+A subpoena may be served by a party, the party's attorney, or any other person who is 18 years of age or older. - A(5) Proof of service.
+Proving service of a subpoena is done in the same way as provided in Rule 7 F(2)(a) for proving service of a summons, except that the server need not disavow being a party in the action; an attorney for a party; or an officer, director, or employee of a party. - A(6) Recipient obligations. - A(6)(a) Length of witness attendance.
+A command in a subpoena to appear and testify requires that the witness remain for as many hours or days as are necessary to conclude the testimony, unless the witness is sooner discharged.